Stuffing

 Stuffer spacer

 Spacer.
 Knife and grinder plate are always removed for stuffing.
-It is a good idea to insert the spacer, although not absolutely necessary.
+It is a good idea to insert the spacer, to support the auger, although not necessary.

-The knife and plate are removed from the grinder and the auger pushes meat into the stuffing tube.
-It wobles quite a bit as it is not held in place by the plate which was removed.
-The optional spacer will provide support for the auger and the wobling will stop.
+The knife and plate are removed from the grinder, and the auger pushes meat into the stuffing tube.
+It wobbles a bit as it is not held in place by the grinder plate, which was removed.
+The optional spacer will provide support for the auger, and the wobling will stop.
 The main drawback of this arrangement is that it requires two persons to stuff the casing.
-One has to insert meat into the mouth of the grinder and rotate the crank carefully not to loose the fingers.
-The second operator holds the tube and casing with his hand that works like a brake controling speed and and amount of meat that can be stuffed into the casing.
+One inserts meat into the mouth of the grinder and rotates the crank.
+The second operator holds the tube and casing with his hand controlling the speed and and amount of meat that can flow into the casing.

 "Grześ" creating wonders using a museum-type stuffer.